iclue-summer-2020/Newell-Littilewodd-Coefficient/README.md

 #### Disclaimer

+- I personally encountered some library problem when running `lrcalc`.
+Please make sure that you can run `lrcalc` successfully before running the programme.
 - This algorithm is very, very inefficient.
 - I have not tested the programme, since I do not have any test cases.
 So, the output might not be correct.
 Please notify me if you find an error.
 - This programme is written solely for the computation of Newell-Littilewood Coefficients.
 It does not reflect the author's programming skills or coding style for a "serious" software project.